Crane1195/DIYB0XX/code/README.md

  * Mods + cardinals, tilts, triggers(shields), and most firefox angles edited.
  * Mods change running/walking speed.
 Direction, then mod1 gives perfect speed to ledgerun in smash4.
  * Tilts now work with mod1.
  * Triggers now give the analog value needed to shield in smash4/Ultimate.
-LRAStart now works too because of this
+LRAStart now works too because of this.
  * FFox angles (B0XX method, c stick) now almost work properly.
 Mod1+diagonal+cright/left do not work in Smash4, but do in Ultimate.
  * C stickless firefox angles function now.

 All the names above are the Discord names of users in the 20XX Discord, where this code is shared.
-Github links are in the README files of each folder